 Plan activation can only be approximated using data on payments.
 As there is a lag between when support is provided and payments made, these statistics are likely to be conservative.
 That is, it is likely that plan activation is faster than presented.
 Further, in-kind supports have been excluded from the calculation, which further contributes to the conservative figures.
 Note: Given that plans approved since 2017-18 Q1 are relatively new, it is too early to examine the duration to plan activation for these plans and hence these have been excluded from the charts.
 Participant Outcomes Page: 16 A chart displays selected key baseline indicators for participants.
-Baseline outcome measures were collected from 99% of participants receiving their initial plan since 1 July 2016. • 72% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 64% of participants from school age to 14 • 56% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 32% - 36% for other age groups • 55% of participants from school age to 14 attend school in a mainstream class, compared to 23% of participants aged 15 to 24 • 19% of participants aged 25 and over have a paid job, compared to 20% of participants aged 15 to 24 • 64% of participants aged 25 and over choose what they do every day, compared to 47% of participants aged 15 to 24 Family/Carers Outcomes Page: 17 A chart displays selected key baseline indicators for family and carers of participants.
+Baseline outcome measures were collected from 99% of participants receiving their initial plan since 1 July 2016. - 65% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 61% of participants from school age to 14 - 55% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 31% 36% for other age groups - 55% of participants from school age to 14 attend school in a mainstream class, compared to 25% of participants aged 15 to 24 - 24% of participants aged 25 and over have a paid job, compared to 16% of participants aged 15 to 24 - 64% of participants aged 25 and over choose what they do every day, compared to 39% of participants aged 15 to 24 Family/Carers Outcomes Page: 17 A chart displays selected key baseline indicators for family and carers of participants.
 The percentage of participants' family/carers:

-- working in a paid job was highest for participants aged 15 to 24 (43%) - able to advocate for their child/family member was highest for participants aged 0 to 14 (82%) - who have friends and family they can see as often as they like was highest for participants aged 0 to 14 (47%) - who feel in control selecting services was 47% • who support/plan for their family member through life stage transitions was highest for participants aged 0 to 14 (89%) Has the NDIS helped?
-Participants Page 18 A chart displays the responses from participants to the question: 'Has the NDIS helped?' split into age categories and life domains.
+- working in a paid job was highest for participants aged 15 to 24 (47%) - able to advocate for their child/family member was highest for participants aged 0 to 14 (76%) - who have friends and family they can see as often as they like was highest for participants aged 25 and over (45%) - who feel in control selecting services was highest for participants aged 25 and over (42%) - who support/plan for their family member through life stage transitions was highest for participants aged 0 to 14 (85%) Has the NDIS helped?
+Participants Page: 18 A chart displays the responses from participants to the question: 'Has the NDIS helped?' split into age categories and life domains.
 Perceptions of whether the NDIS has helped.

-Participants who entered the Scheme in the first three quarters of 2016/17 and had a plan review approximately one year later were asked questions about whether the NDIS had helped them.
-The proportion of participants responding 'Yes' was the highest for the domain of Daily Living for all age bands.
-Has the NDIS helped?
+Participants who entered the Scheme in the first three quarters of 2016-17 and had a plan review approximately one year later were asked questions about whether the NDIS had helped them.
+The percentage responding 'Yes' was highest for the domain of: - Daily Living (90%), for participants aged 0 to before school - Daily Living (52%), for participants of school age to 14 - Daily Living (62%), for participants aged 15 to 24 - Daily Living (70%), for participants aged 25 and over Has the NDIS helped?
 Family/Carers Page: 19 A chart displays the responses from family/carers of participants to the question: 'Has the NDIS helped?' split into age categories and life domains.
 Perceptions of whether the NDIS has helped.